 A quick guide to understanding aluminium temper designations

-When you are looking to solve your product design needs with an extruded aluminum solution, you should also find out which range of temper would suit your needs best.
+When you are looking to solve your product design needs with an extruded aluminium solution, you should also find out which range of temper would suit your needs best.
 Here is a quick guide.

 In addition to the huge variety of alloys that are available, the temper – or hardness – of each alloy can create considerable differences in their characteristics and how they react to various fabrication processes.
 These include processes such as punching, forming and welding.